Fonds - Records of the Transport Sector

 Related units of description

-• See the Records of the Environmentally Sustainable Development Vice Presidency (WB IBRD/IDA 90 WB_IBRD/IDA_90), for chronological files of the Transport, Water,and Urban Development Department (TWU) from 1993 and 1995.
+• See the Records of the Environmentally Sustainable Development Vice Presidency (WB IBRD/IDA 90 WB_IBRD/IDA_90), for related records created by the vice presidency that the Transportation, Water and Urban Development Department (TWU) reported to, and for chronological files of TWU from 1993 and 1995.

-• See Records of the Sector Policy and Research Vice Presidency (PREVP) and the Sector and Operations Policy Vice Presidency (OSPVP) (WB IBRD/IDA WB_IBRD/IDA_93).
+• See Records of the Sector Policy and Research Vice Presidency (PREVP) and the Sector and Operations Policy Vice Presidency (OSPVP) (WB IBRD/IDA WB_IBRD/IDA_93) for related records created by the vice presidencies that the transport units reported to between 1987 and 1993.

 Related descriptions